neutralinojs/neutralinojs.github.io/docs/api/events.md

 ```

 ## events.dispatch(eventName, data)
-Dispatches a new event.
-Neutralinojs server uses this JavaScript function call internally with native events.
+Dispatches a new event to the current app instance.
+Neutralinojs client uses this JavaScript function call
+internally to dispatch native events.

 ### Parameters